jaymedici/cal-c/TASKS.md

 - Screening site automatically setting itself as Mbeya.
 PS: Try to pick site based on the assigned site of the User. - **DONE**
 - Add the quick stats on project dashboard.
 - Add Users to Site function. - **DONE**
+- Add View Users for each site. - **DONE**
-- Remove visit link for screening visits on Appointments this week. - **DONE**
+- Remove visit link for screening visits on Appointments this week.

 #### **TASKS QUEUE:**